rouge-ruby/rouge/README.md

 [rouge]: http://rouge.jneen.net/

 [Rouge][] is a pure-ruby syntax highlighter.
-It can highlight over 60 languages, and output HTML or ANSI 256-color text.
+It can highlight 100 different languages, and output HTML or ANSI 256-color text.
 Its HTML output is compatible with stylesheets designed for [pygments][].

 If you'd like to help out with this project, assign yourself something from the [issues][] page, and send me a pull request (even if it's not done yet!).
 Bonus points for feature branches.
-In particular, I would appreciate help with the following lexers, from someone who has more experience with the language than I do:

-* Delphi

 [issues]: https://github.com/jneen/rouge/issues "Help Out"
 [pygments]: http://pygments.org/ "Pygments"